 All GAR recreation features and the defined site/trails from the indicator target are buffered by 100m in ArcGIS.
 All blocks with harvest completion for the year of the report that overlap with the feature or buffer zone are identified.
 The management strategies in the recreation assessment are reviewed with recreation technicians from the Ministry of Forests.
-All prescriptions are included within the block's Harvest and Road Instructions and followed through with a Post-Harvest inspection to ensure the management prescription was maintained.
+All prescriptions are included within the block's Harvest and Road Instructions and followed through with a Final Cutblock Inspection and Harvest Completion Plan to ensure the management prescription was maintained.